George A. Keyworth II

-George Albert "Jay" Keyworth II (G. A. Keyworth) (November 11, 1939 – August 23, 2017) was an American physicist who served as White House Science Advisor from 1981 to January 1986.
+George Albert "Jay" Keyworth II (G. A. Keyworth) (November 30, 1939 – August 23, 2017) was an American physicist who served as White House Science Advisor from 1981 to January 1986.
 He was a board member of Hewlett-Packard who was asked to step down in light of the controversy surrounding disclosure of sensitive information to the media.
 He resigned on September 13, 2006.

-Career
+Education and career

-He received a PhD in physics from Duke University in 1968.
+Keyworth attended Deerfield Academy and then received a B.S. in Physics from Yale University in 1963 and a PhD in physics from Duke University in 1968.
 Following the granting of his degree, he took a position at Los Alamos National Laboratory, where he rose to become leader of the Physics Division, the position he held when he was asked to become the presidential Science Advisor.

-Keyworth has been chairman and senior fellow with The Progress & Freedom Foundation since 1995.
+Keyworth was chairman and senior fellow with The Progress & Freedom Foundation from 1995.

 Keyworth was also on the board of directors for Eon Corporation (formally known as TV Answer) from 1990 to 1994.
 He worked as a liaison between TV Answer and Hewlett-Packard which eventually led to a manufacturing and marketing partnership between the two companies that was designed to speed the development of the first national interactive television system.
-Keyworth facilitated the agreement between HP and TV Answer to manufacture and market interactive television home units that would activate and control TV Answer’s two-way system in the home.
+Keyworth facilitated the agreement between HP and TV Answer to manufacture and market interactive television home units that would activate and control TV Answer's two-way system in the home.

 He was Science Advisor to the President and director of the White House's Office of Science and Technology Policy from 1981 to early 1986.
 He also served as a director of General Atomics.